You will notice

 find and treat the cause.
 If your cat can no longer urinate, you should act

-promptly.
+quickly.
 If you are at all unsure, call your vet.
 Saying goodbye a few

 hours earlier than you planned may be easier for you to cope with